wxl1379457192/Future_humid_heat_burden/README.md

 ### Heat Threshold Calculation

-Describe the method for computing heat thresholds over 10, 15, and 30-day sliding windows, using historical data to determine the 90th, 95th, and 99th percentiles as extreme heat thresholds.
-Refer to the `heat_threshold_calculation.R` script for implementation details.
+Describe the method for computing health-related heat thresholds.
+Refer to the `Local_heat_thershold.R` script for implementation details.

 ### Data Preprocessing